 Overview

-While most of you may never need to do this, you can always try to request a payment limit increase if your tenants need to pay more than the standard amount for either credit card or ACH.
+While most of you may never need to do this, you can always try to request a payment limit increase if your tenants need to pay more than the standard amount for either credit card, debit cards, or ACH.
+(Note: Apple Pay and Google Pay are counted as credit cards.)

 IMPORTANT INFORMATION